-The South’s hero of Fort Sumter, General Beauregard, waited with his 60,000 net to be trained men for the attack of McDowell’s force of the similar size.
-The two poorly trained and poorly organized forces fought at Bull Ron.
-With last minute reinforcements sent via train by Confederate General Joe Johnston, the Union force was routed.
-As a result, the Union capital was left virtually undefended but the Confederates did not pursue their advantage.
+The South’s hero of Fort Sumter, General Beauregard, waited with his 60,000 untrained trained men for the attack of McDowell’s force of the similar size.
+The two poorly trained, untested and newly organized forces fought at a place called Bull Run.
+With last minute reinforcements sent via train under Confederate General Joe Johnston, the Union force was routed.
+As a result, the Union capital was left virtually undefended.
+The Confederates did not pursue their advantage.

-II In the immediate aftermath, Confederate President Jefferson Davis, refused to press the attack against the North, did not get the CSA’s finances or rail lines in order, withheld the CSA’s cotton from Europe, did not strengthen its military capability with equipment delivered from Europe before the Northern embargo tightened, and sought to fight a defensive war.
+In the immediate aftermath of this overwhelming victory , Confederate President Jefferson Davis, refused to press the attack against the North.
+He failed to get the CSA’s finances or rail lines in order either.
+He, withheld the CSA’s cotton from Europe, and thus did not earn the funds needed to strengthen its military capability with equipment delivered from Europe before the Northern embargo tightened.
+An additional factor was that he sought to fight a defensive war.

 He gave Lincoln and the Union what it needed most, time.
 Time was given the Union to organize a war-time economy, to establish control of its rail systems, reorganize and equip an overwhelming army in the East and another in the West.
 A river navy authorized in July would be ready in 1862, to begin regaining control of the Ohio, Tennessee,& Cumberland Rivers and eventually, the mighty Mississippi River.
-And, build a high seas navy more capable of enforcing the Union embargo of the South.
+And he gave it time to build a high seas navy more capable of enforcing the Union embargo of the South.

 So, the consequence of President Davis’s defensive tactic put all the major Western rivers in Union hands by the end of April 1862.
 And, Lincoln’s forces would control all but Vicksburg on the Mississippi River from Memphis to New Orleans.
 As a result, the Confederacy would be almost split in half, the embargo would be more effective and the Confederate heartland would soon be open to invasion.